Get Involved! Run for the Board!

 The Elections Committee is currently composed of 3 Board Directors, 1 Collective Manager, and 3 Nominations & Member Engagement elected owners.
 If you have interest in the Elections Committee, let us know, we welcome all!

-How to get nominated as a Board or NMEC Candidate
+How to get nominated as a Board Candidate:

 Attend at least one Board Meeting

 *Required for Board candidates only.
-Optional for NMEC candidates.Select your path to nomination:
+Optional for NMEC candidates.Select your path to nomination - fill out an application or build a petition.

 Nomination Option #1: Submit your Nomination Application

-The Elections Committee will review your application, verify that you’re a Member-Owner, and then contact you for an interview you.
+The Elections Committee will review your application, verify that you’re a Member-Owner, and then contact you for an interview.
 They will officially nominate you to the ballot based on your relevant skills and experience.

 Nomination Option #2: Nomination by Petition of Member-Owners